keawe99/startup/notes.md

 ## React 2 Notes

 For this deliverable, I really wanted to focus on displaying the user's username on my landing page when they log in or create a username.
 I was able to do so implementing the useState and useEffect methods from React.
 I had to assign the username variable into the parent file (app.jsx), then create a function inside of username.jsx and pass the returned value into landingPage.jsx.
 I also did the same thing for loginPage.jsx.
 Next steps will be to verify if the user has an account and send them a verification email when I get there, but I will need to have my database handle that information.

+## Services Notes

+For this deliverable, I am working on authenticating my users that login or create an account in sneakpeek360.
+Right now, I am having issues with my backend code with an internal server issue.
+This issue is specifically with the signUp.jsx file.
+Revise index.js and/or signUp.jsx files to see if they can fix those issues.

+As for loginPage.jsx, I am also having internal server errors.
+Here is the specific error that arises when I try to login: loginService.js:10
+POST http://localhost:5173/api/auth/login 500 (Internal Server Error)
+loginUser @ loginService.js:10
+handleSubmit @ loginPage.jsx:14

+loginService.js:26 Login service error: SyntaxError: Unexpected end of JSON input loginUser @ loginService.js:26 await in loginUser handleSubmit @ loginPage.jsx:14 loginPage.jsx:18 Uncaught (in promise) ReferenceError: setError is not defined at handleSubmit (loginPage.jsx:18:7) handleSubmit @ loginPage.jsx:18

+Could be because I don't have a current token assigned with my account?
+In other words, maybe it's because I haven't created an account yet?
+I doubt that but will need to dive deeper on what is going on.
+Check on why API (/api/auth/create) isn't registering correctly.